It’s not easy to find definitive information regarding a minimum or maximum KDP word count for Kindle ebooks.

-But for the same book using Verdana 14pt, it would be 341 pages.
+But the same book using Verdana 14pt would be 341 pages.

 The KDP limits for print books are quite generous.
 For most authors, especially low content book publishers, you will have no problems.

 Limitations for Kindle Ebooks

-The story is not as clear for Kindle ebooks as it is for print books.
+The information is not as clear for Kindle ebooks as for print books.